Is there still space available?

 When will I receive the confirmation letter and directions?

 Between 3 and 4 weeks prior to the class we will point you to a page on our website where you can print out the confirmation letter and directions . . .
 So if you signed up 6 months in advance, you will have to wait.
-Of course, you can call or email us if you have an especially important question to ask.
+Of course, you can contact us if you have an important question to ask.

 Does this class result in a certification?